 After being released from prison Chief Black Hawk moved back to Iowa.

 With the aide of interpreters Black Hawk published his autobiography in 1833.
+Click here to purchase it on Amazon.com.
 It was one of the first autobiographies by a Native American and became a bestseller.

 Chief Black Hawk became ill and died on October 3rd of 1838 in Davis County, Iowa.

 In 1838, the year that he died, he gave a speech in which he is quoted as saying "I thank the Great Spirit that I am now friendly with my white brethren".

 Standing 125 feet (38.1 meters) high in Lowden State Park on a bluff overlooking the Rock River near Oregon, Illinois stands the Black Hawk Statue (also called the Eternal Indian).
 Dedicated on July

 1st of 1911 it was added to the U.S. National Register of Historic Places in 2009.